-This gluten free corn casserole (also known as corn pudding) is one of my family's favorite dishes.
+This easy gluten free corn casserole (also known as corn pudding or corn souffle) is one of my family's favorite dishes.
 For us it started as a holiday side dish and turned into a year round dinner treat.
 It's so easy to make, it doesn't require any special equipment (just a bowl and a spatula).
 You can mix it up in about 5 minutes and then just bake it while you're making the rest of your meal.
 You're going to love it!

 Why You'll Love This Corn Pudding

-- It's a Southern staple - sweet and filled with corn and seasoning.
+- It's classic comfort food - sweet and filled with corn and seasoning.